thomas-moysiadis/Masters-Thesis-Code/README.md

 This project investigates the dynamic behavior of the ABENICS mechanism using two independent models: an analytical multibody formulation with DAEs and a MotionView/MotionSolve model.
 Two motion scenarios are simulated using the published geometric control algorithm, and the results of both models are compared to evaluate modeling choices, dynamic consistency, and the physical behavior of the mechanism.

 ## Workflow Overview
-- Analytical DAE simplified model (one sphere and two cylinders) with nonholonomic constraints (no slip condition) and rigid body kinematics
+- Analytical DAE simplified model (one sphere and two cylinders) with nonholonomic constraints (two no slippage conditions) and rigid body kinematics
 - MotionView multibody model with one spherical (cross-spherical) output gear and two cylindrical (monopole) actuator gears
 - Two motion scenarios formulation (one with a single target-point and one with four successive target-points) based on the geometric control algorithm used in the original ABENICS publications and experiments
 - Simulation and comparison with dynamic response evaluation for both models under identical actuation inputs